Definition

 Example of prevalence over a given period

-The point to be taken into account over a period is that the population is evolving over time.
-Over the period studied, you must then take the average population during your study period.
+The point to consider over a period is that the population is changing over time.
+Over the study period, then, you need to take the average population during your study period.

-On a territory, 5,000 cases are recorded over a year for an average population of 205,472 inhabitants over this period.
+In one territory, 5,000 cases are counted over a year for an average population of 205,472 over that period.

 The prevalence is 5,000 cases